lucaspinheirogit/list-from-string-array-action/README.md

 # GitHub Action to create a list from an array of strings

-This action is as simple as it sounds.
+As simple as it sounds.

 ## Inputs